batuhanzorbeyzengin/my-blog-page-dashboard/README.md

 While creating the frontend with Nextjs, I was able to handle the backend processes with Prisma without writing a separate backend.

+In this project, I used the MySQL side of Prisma.
+The config settings are set accordingly.
+But if you want, it supports databases such as SQLite, MSSQL, MongoDB, and PostgreSQL.
+You can run it after making the necessary config settings by looking at the website.

 ## Getting Started

 First, you need to install all packages: